curtispolic/superautodungeon/README.md

 - Add multiple enemy types
 - Expand To Do list

+Known Bugs:
+- First hero in the shop does not purchase correcly

 Notes:

 Map is going to be based on a Darkest Dungeon esque traversal of a map, moving through towards a known boss at the end of a floor.